-The goals of the Computer Science program are as follows:
+The goals of the Information Systems program are as follows:

-- 1. To enhance students computing capabilities by acquiring knowledge and concepts of computer science. - 2.
-To prepare students for the job market by strengthening their problem solving and professional skills. - 3.
-To contribute towards the community as a part of a team or individually with accountable, legal, ethical and responsible practices. - 4.
-To encourage students for continuously attaining lifelong knowledge of computer science through higher education, research and emerging new technologies.
+- To enhance students computing capabilities by acquiring knowledge and concepts of information system. - To prepare students for the job market by strengthening their problem solving and professional skills. - To contribute towards the community as a part of a team or individually with accountable, legal, ethical and responsible practices. - To encourage students for continuously attaining lifelong knowledge of information system through higher education, research and emerging new technologies.

-The goals of the CS program are consistent and support the six goals/strategic objective among 12 goals of the institution.
-The following matrix shows the alignment between the goals of CS program and the goals/strategic objectives of the institution.
+The goals of IS program is consistent and supports the four goals/strategic objective among 12 goals of the institution.
+The following matrix shows the alignment between the goals of IS program and the goals/strategic objectives of the institution.

-Goals of Computer Science Program

-Goals/Strategic Objectives of Najran University To enhance students computing capabilities by acquiring knowledge and concepts of computer science.
+Goals of the Information Systems Program Goals/Strategi c Objectives of Najran University To enhance students computing capabilities by acquiring knowledge and concepts of information system.
 To prepare students for the job market by strengthening their problem solving and professional skills.
 To contribute towards the community as a part of a team or individually with accountable, legal, ethical and responsible practices.
-To encourage students for continuously attaining lifelong knowledge of computer science through higher education, research and emerging new technologies.
+To encourage students for continuously attaining lifelong knowledge of information system through higher education, research and emerging new technologies.
+Achieving academic programs that can compete internationall y within the framework of Islamic values.
+X X X

-Achieving \checkmark \checkmark

-academic programs that can compete internationally within the framework of Islamic values.
-Graduating distinguished students with great efficiency for the future. \checkmark \checkmark Promoting the competencies and efficiency of the teaching staff.
+Graduating distinguished students with great efficiency for the future.
+X X X Promoting the competencies and efficiency of the teaching staff.
 Enhancing and investing in university facilities as well as utilizing new technologies.
+Improving learning resources in line with the universal standards.
+X X Providing excellent services and support for students.
+Developing the financial and administrativ e systems according to the total quality standards Securing a prosperous professional future for the alumni.
+X

+Developing academic research policy to support sustainable development.
+Improving Post- graduate programs.
+Continuous and effective commitment to community service.
+Establishing a framework for national, regional and global cooperation and partnership.

+4. Graduate Attributes:

+Following are the graduate attributes of information systems program

+- 1. Be familiar with professional responsibilities and global impact in computing field based on legal, ethical, security and social principles. - 2.
+Be equipped to seek knowledge and to continue learning throughout their lives - 3.
+Be able to work and communicate effectively as an individual and as a member or leader of a team in a variety of professional contexts
-Improving learning resources in line with the universal standards. \checkmark \checkmark Providing excellent services and support for students.
-Developing the financial and administrative systems according to the total quality standards Securing a prosperous professional future for the alumni. \checkmark Developing academic research policy to support sustair develo nable opment. - ving Post- ate programs effecti comm nuous and ve itment to unity service. framework nationa and glo ation and 4.
-Graduate Attributes: Following are the graduate attributes Professional in computer science.
-Knowledgeable in completer science.
-Problem Solver.
-Lifelong learner.
-Effective communicator.
-Team leader/play ram learning C edge and Unde)utcomes K1 o demonstrate the knowledge e of computin ng and mathematics K2 An ability to ic lentify security , privacy and soc tial issues in cor nputing practices Skills S 1 S1 An ability to analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
-S2 An ability to design, implement and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.
-S 3 An ability to analyze the local and global impact of computing on individuals, organizations and society S4 An ability to use current techniques, skills, and tools necessary for computing practice.
-S5 An ability to apply computer science theory and software development fundamentals to produce computing-based solutions.
-[CS] o produce com puting-based sol utions.
-[CS] Values

-V1 An ability to function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.
-V2 An ability to communicate effectively in a variety of professional contexts.
-V3 An ability to recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.
+5.Prog 5.Program learning Outcomes Know Knowledge and Understanding K1 Apply knowledge of computing and mathematics appropriate to the discipline K2 Identify security, privacy and social issues in information systems practices К3 Support the delivery, use, and management of information systems within an information systems environment.
+Skills

+S1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions S2 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline S3 Analyze the local and global impact of computing on individuals, organizations and society S4 Use current techniques, skills, and tools necessary for computing practice Comp etences C1 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline C2 Communicate effectively in a variety of professional contexts С3 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles

-Add a table for each track and exit Point (if any)
+^{} Add a table for each track and exit Point (if any)